Amine-elkostali/Amine-elkostali/README.md

 - 👋 Hi, I’m @Amine-elkostali
-- 👀 I’m interested in Data analytics
+- 👀 I’m interested in Data analytics, Data engineering
-- 🌱 I’m currently learning some IOT stuff
+- 🌱 I’m currently learning working on some Data engineering staff
-- 💞️ I’m looking to collaborate on some datascience projectS
+- 💞️ I’m looking to collaborate on some innovation projects
 - 📫 How to reach me : look at my profil on Linkedin

 <!---